Home » Biblical Meanings » Biblical Meaning of the Color Red

 2. Decorations during Festivals: Churches are often decorated with red during important festivals.
 For example, at Pentecost, which celebrates the Holy Spirit coming to the disciples, churches might be decorated with red to symbolize the tongues of fire described in the Bible.

-See Also: Biblical Meaning Of Dreaming About Your Ex
+See Also: Biblical Meaning Of Pineapple

 The Symbolic Use of Red in Religious Objects